Nova Scotia High-Speed Internet Initiative

 Long-Term Strategy Development

-Brightstar Canada was hired to develop the long-term strategy for the middle mile.
+Brightstar Canada was hired to develop the long-term strategy for the middle mile and the last mile.
 The Brightstar project team includes the Eastern Ontario Regional Network (EORN), which completed a similar project in Eastern Ontario, and Nova Scotia-based Musial's Computer Consulting (MCCI).
 The team has expertise in project management, network engineering, stakeholder engagement, and finance/business modelling.

 The Brightstar team mapped existing infrastructure, identified internet bandwidth demand and gaps, and developed costing models for improving internet service in Nova Scotia.

 While the long-term strategy was in development, projects were initiated to improve last-mile connections in the shorter term such as the Municipal and Community Group Rural High-Speed Internet Funding Program.

 Municipal and Community Program

 The Municipal and Community Group Rural High-Speed Internet Funding Program launched in November 2016.
 This program helped groups partner with ISPs to make immediate improvements to last-mile service in communities across Nova Scotia.
 It provided up to $75,000 per project.

 A summary of the 22 municipal and community high-speed internet projects can be downloaded here.